eightmouse/KiraTally/README.md

 [![Support me on Ko-fi](https://img.shields.io/badge/Support%20Me-Ko--fi-F16061?logo=ko-fi&logoColor=white)](https://ko-fi.com/eightmouse)

 # KiraTally
-A Global, Hotkey-Driven Shiny Counter for Pokémon (3rd Gen) KiraTally is a lightweight, background-running counter designed to track shiny hunting resets across any platform—be it Emulator (PC) or Console.
+A Global, Hotkey-Driven Shiny Counter for Pokémon (3rd Gen).
+KiraTally is a lightweight, background-running counter designed to track shiny hunting resets across any platform, be it Emulator (PC) or Console.
 It eliminates the "false positives" of visual-based counters.

 ## Project structure